CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 To receive full credit for the final deadline, we expect:

-- [ ] A link to your Colab notebook containing implementation of all of the final LLM experiment steps
+- [ ] A functional translation feature, as described in your design document, integrated into your NodeBB application
 - [ ] An uploaded PDF report discussing your evaluation findings addressing all the sections outlined above

 ## Resource & Documentation